MicrosoftDocs/learn/learn-pr/iot/data-anomaly-detection-using-azure-iot-hub/includes/5-create-iot-stream-analytics-job.md

 Azure Stream Analytics is a service for analyzing the volumes of data that an IoT Hub, or Event Hub, can pump out.
 Stream Analytics can analyze input from a file.
 However, Stream Analytics is really all about real time (or, in reality, near real time).

-A Stream Analytics job takes one or more inputs, runs these through an SQL query, and returns results to one or more outputs.
+A Stream Analytics job takes one or more inputs, runs the data through an SQL query, and returns results to one or more outputs.

 Storing data in log files, as we're doing here, is at the boring end of what a Stream Analytics job can do.
 Boring, but necessary.

 Examples of the fun end of what Stream Analytics can handle includes geospatial analysis of fleets of trucks, or perhaps, driverless vehicles.
-The real time analysis of point-of-sale data, to optimize inventory control and maximize sales.
+The real-time analysis of point-of-sale data, to optimize inventory control and maximize sales.
 The remote monitoring of machinery, for predictive maintenance.
 The predictions being done by machine learning algorithms running on the telemetry data.
 Given the power of SQL queries, there's really a limitless supply of possible scenarios.

 ## Move one step at a time